-Rob Lowe Visited ‘The Outsiders’ Home, Sparking Movie Reboot Rumors
+Rob Lowe Visited ‘The Outsiders’ Home Sparking Movie Reboot Rumors

 A post shared by Rob Lowe (@robloweofficial) on

-So, do these two posts mean that the very movie that jump-started Rob Lowe’s career could be just another former classic ’80s movie to get a remake?
-Surely, if nothing else, they wouldn’t dare to think of remaking The Outsiders out of respect for the now deceased Patrick Swayze, right?
-Except they have remade classic Swayze movies — Point Break, Red Dawn, Dirty Dancing, and the much-hyped Road House starring Ronda Rousey which is still in the works.
-(Can we agree to leave Ghost alone, Hollywood?)
+So do these two posts mean that the very movie that jump started Rob Lowe’s career could be just another former classic 80s movie to get a remake?
+I mean surely if nothing else, they wouldn’t dare to think of remaking The Outsiders out of respect for the now deceased Patrick Swayze, right?
+Except they have remade classic Swayze movies– Point Break, Red Dawn, Dirty Dancing, and the much hyped Road House starring Ronda Rousey which is still in the works.
+(Can we agree to leave Ghost alone Hollywood?)

 Rob Lowe has been very vocal about his disappointment with how The Outsiders came out but that was more for his own personal artistic integrity.
 When Lowe originated the role of Soda Pop, he saw it as an opportunity to show off his dramatic acting skills.
 In fact, Rob initially had a long monologue to end the movie.
 But much to Lowe’s dismay, most of his scenes ended up on the cutting room floor.
 “It wasn’t a great thing to do to an 18-year-old kid,” Lowe told the Huffington Post as he explained, stating he had no idea until the screening of the film.